Services on the A34

 Full details: Peartree

-The first of the two southbound services consists of only a Shell with lots of room for expansion, whereas the second one houses a Little Chef, several houses and a derelict Fina petrol station, which was well known for being particularly cheap.
-The Layby Cafe was the original occupant of the site.
+The first of the two southbound services consists of only a Shell with lots of room for expansion, and the second one houses a Starbucks, several houses and a derelict Fina petrol station which now sells motorhomes.

 The petrol station closed in the 1990s and was known for being particularly cheap.
 The Shell garage used to be quiet and run-down, possibly due to the direct competition.
 The Starbucks was an Eat & Go restaurant until February 2016, and until September 2012 it was a Little Chef.
 In the late 1980s Little Chef moved in to the building originally occupied by the Layby Cafe from their previous position on the other side of the petrol station.The northbound services are a much later addition, built as a Happy Eater which later became the common Little Chef/Burger King combination.
 In 2011 this site was refurbished to Little Chef's new look, Wonderfully British.
 It is expected to close in 2017.

 The following icons may be used on this page: